East London Link

 Expected construction timeline:

-The work will be completed in stages to continue to maintain road access while also allowing the project to be progress as efficiently as possible.
+The work will be completed in stages to continue to maintain road access while also allowing the project to progress as efficiently as possible.

 Anticipated impacts: